Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 21. You are now all set to use your mobile credentials to initiate multi-factor/passwordless authentication.
 22. If QR code scanning fails in the Unifyia ID Wallet app, select **Enter Manually**.
   ![ID Wallet - Select Enter Manually on ID Wallet App]({{site.baseurl}}/assets/unifyia/30-wallet-url1.png)
-23. On the Unifyia platform navigate to the **ID Wallet** setup page.
+23. On the Unifyia platform, navigate to the **ID Wallet** setup page.
 Locate the section displaying the URL, secret key, and workflow.
 ![ID Wallet - Enter URL details]({{site.baseurl}}/assets/unifyia/31-wallet-url2.png)
 24. Input the platform URL, e.g., <https://example.utopia.net>, the Secret Key, and the name of the workflow shown on the platform page.
 25. Tap **Submit** and complete the issuance process as described above to issue the mobile credentials on the ID wallet app. -->